 This post may contain affiliate links.
 Please read our disclosure policy.

-Why You’ll Love Lemon Shortbread Cookies
+Why You’ll Love Them

 Ingredients and Substitutions

-- Brown Sugar – brown sugar gives these cookies a deeper flavor and a hint of color.
+- Brown Sugar – Brown sugar gives these cookies a deeper flavor and a hint of color.

-- Flour – all purpose flour
+- Flour – All purpose flour.

-How to Make Lemon Shortbread Cookies in Just 4 Easy Steps
+How to Make Lemon Shortbread Cookies

-- Cut – Roll dough to 1/2″ thick and use cookie cutters and stamps to make shapes Place on baking sheet.
+- Slice and Stamp – Roll dough on a floured work surface to 1/2″ thick and use cookie cutters and stamps to make shapes.
+Place on baking sheet lined with parchment paper.

-- Bake – Bake as directed for 10-15 minutes.
+- Bake – Bake cookies as directed for 10-15 minutes or until golden brown.

 Shortcuts